vishalchovatiya/CPP_Templates/Understanding smart pointers in C++.md

 ### `std::unique_ptr`
 - `std::unique_ptr` is the C++11 replacement for `std::auto_ptr`.
 It should be used to manage any dynamically allocated object that is not shared by multiple objects.
 That is, `std::unique_ptr` should completely own the object it manages, not share that ownership with other classes. `std::unique_ptr` lives in the `<memory>` header.
-- We can convert our `smart_pointer` we designed above into `std::unique_ptr`.
+- We can convert our `smart_ptr` we designed above into `std::unique_ptr`.
 And for that one thing, we can do is delete the copy constructor & assignment operator so that no one can copy smart pointer.
 - As we are not allowing a copy of smart pointer we can't pass our smart pointer to any function by value or return by value.
 And this is not good design.
 - To pass or return by value, we can add move constructor & move assignment operator, so that while passing or returning by value, we would have to transfer ownership through move semantics.
 This way we can also ensure single ownership throughout the lifetime of the object.
 ```c++